linkerd/website/linkerd.io/content/2.13/tasks/install-helm.md

 You need to install two separate charts in succession: first `linkerd-crds` and then `linkerd-control-plane`.

+{{< note >}}
+If installing Linkerd in a cluster that uses an eBPF-based CNI plugin, some additional steps may be needed depending on the plugin configuration.
+When plugins replace kube-proxy, they may trigger undefined behavior at the network level.
+Additional instructions are available on the [eBPF CNIs page](../../reference/cluster-configuration/#ebpf-cnis)
+{{< /note >}}

 ### linkerd-crds

 The `linkerd-crds` chart sets up the CRDs linkerd requires: